krevanth/FreeAHB/README.md

 ### Installing Tools

-The FreeAHB project requires several tools to be installed locally at your site.
-Please execute the following commands to install the required tools.
-The project assumes you are using a Linux based system.
+The FreeAHB project requires a Linux based system with Docker installed.

-`sudo apt install iverilog verilator cargo gtkwave`

-`cargo install svlint`

 ### Make Targets

 Enter the project's root directory and enter one of the following commands:

-`make sim` will run the included test and generate a VCD file.
+`make sim` will run the included test and generate a VCD file in the `obj/` folder.

-`make waves' will open the VCD in GTKWave.

-`make clean` will remove the `obj` directory.
+`make clean` will remove the `obj` folder.

 `make lint` will run linting on the RTL using Verilator and SVLint.